smelyiAis/BMI/README.md

 ### Student name: Omarbek Aisultan
 ### Group: SE-2202
 #### How to install and run the application:
-You need to create an additional folder inside the calculator folder using the mkdir command in the terminal.
+Firstly, you need to create an additional folder inside the calculator folder using the mkdir command in the terminal.
 Initialize a Node.js Project: "npm init -y" Run the following command to initialize a new Node.js project.
 This will create a package.json file.
 In addition, you need to install the following dependencies: npm install express body-parser chalk validator.
 Then you have to create Project Files: Create the Server File (calculator.mjs), Create the HTML File (calculator.html).
 Then you can run the application using "node calculator.mjs" in the terminal.
 After that you can use the application by navigating to http://localhost:3000

 In the provided code, the following npm packages and dependencies are used:
 Express.js: A web application framework for Node.js that simplifies the process of building web applications.